-I owe my wedding day glow to my incredible facialist, Hayley of the Therapeutic Skin Coach.
-I emailed her pictures of my swollen eyes and within an hour she wrote me back with a few suggestions–chief among them, chamomile tea ice cubes.
+I owe my wedding day glow to Hayley of the Therapeutic Skin Coach.
+I emailed her pictures of my swollen eyes and within an hour she wrote me back with a few suggestions — chief among them, chamomile tea ice cubes.
 Now, I keep a batch ready to go in my freezer in case of skin emergency.
 If you’re experiencing your own inflammation crisis (whether that’s swollen eyes, an emerging cyst, or an allergic reaction), here’s how to tackle it.

-- Boil a pot of water, then let the chamomile tea bags steep for at least 5 minutes
+Boil a pot of water, then let the chamomile tea bags steep for at least five minutes

 A word of caution: While these ice cubes will take your swelling down in no time, they can also cause some dryness.
-After icing, make sure to add moisture back into the skin (I used extra strength Eucerin and it worked like a dream) and you’ll be de-puffed just in time to walk down the aisle–or, ya know, do whatever you have to do that day.
+After icing, make sure to add moisture back into the skin (I used extra strength Eucerin — not natural, but it was an emergency, people!) and you’ll be de-puffed just in time to walk down the aisle.
+Or, ya know, do whatever you have to do that day.